 For example, if an opportunity you were involved with has the “Project Management” competency, you can use the framework to remind yourself that you have experience “developing and implementing strategies and programs in alignment with organizational goals and values” and “developing and implementing strategies for managing finances, human resources, scope, schedule, quality and outcomes.”
 If an interviewer asked you about your experience managing finances or outcomes, definitely tell them about that opportunity!

-If you want more advice, the Career Centre runs a workshop on identifying and talking about transferable skills.
+If you want more advice, Career Exploration & Education runs a workshop on identifying and talking about transferable skills.

 Build a portfolio